btn0s/strella/docs/PRD.md

 - Changes are synchronized in real-time with collaborators when online using Conflict-free Replicated Data Types (CRDTs).
 - Users retain control over their project files.

+The collaborative experience aims to be seamless and intuitive.
+Users should ideally see collaborators' actions (like selections or node manipulation) in real-time via presence indicators (e.g., cursors, selection highlights).
+While CRDTs handle conflict resolution automatically, the system should strive to present a consistent and predictable view, minimizing user confusion even during rapid concurrent editing.

 Together, these principles establish Strella as a new kind of visual environment—one where structure, behavior, and state are unified and collaborative.

 ---